Staying Healthy

 Unfortunately, sometimes an FLTA learns of very bad news from home, such as a serious illness or death of a friend or family member.
 If this happens, notify the coordinator immediately.
 Grief is often magnified by being far from home.
 The coordinator will help you identify what you need and put you in touch with many resources available in the community.

 Exercise facilities: MSU has great facilities and resources to get active, stay in shape and stay healthy.
 IM East is closest to Owen Hall.
-At the fitness facilities at MSU, there are group fitness classes, swimming, and sports.
+At the fitness facilities at MSU, there are group fitness classes, swimming (not at IM East, but at the other ones), and sports.
+The newest center, Student Recreation and Wellness Center, opened in 2026.
 Since the FLTAs do not pay student fees, if you want to access the gym, you must purchase a RecSports Membership if you want to use the facilities.
 It’s $170/semester.

 There are also intramural sports that you can participate in, that are designed recreational activities tailored specifically to the interests of students at MSU, where they can compete against other MSU students.
 It is very casual and friendly without a lot of time commitment.